Keerthanapri/Keerthanapri/README.md

 ---

 ## 🎉 **Fun Facts About Me!**
 🎨 I love sketching & digital art—it’s my stress buster!
+🌍 I enjoy exploring new places and trying different cuisines!
+🎧 Music is my daily motivation—can’t work without it!
 🎥 I love to edit videos and also interested in photography!
-🎧 Music is my daily motivation—can’t work without it!
 💡 I believe: "Good design is obvious.
 Great design is transparent."

 ---